AurelienGauffre/simple-lightning-template/README.md

 # How to Use this Project

-1. Wrap your all your data processing step (which includes the creation of datasets, augmentations, and dataloaders) into a [Lightning datamodule](https://pytorch-lightning.readthedocs.io/en/stable/data/datamodule.html) (example provided in the 'datamodules' folder).
+1. Wrap your all your data processing steps (which includes the creation of datasets, augmentations, and dataloaders) into a [Lightning datamodule](https://pytorch-lightning.readthedocs.io/en/stable/data/datamodule.html) (example provided in the 'datamodules' folder).
 2. Wrap your Torch model into